-These are the computer's Projected Final Rankings for the end of the regular season.
-They do not include the ACC, Big Ten, CUSA, MAC, Mountain West, PAC-12 and SEC Championship games or Bowl Games.
+Check back later for the computer's Projected Final Rankings for the end of the regular season.
+They do not include bowl games, nor the conference title games for the American, ACC, Big Ten, CUSA, MAC, Mountain West, PAC-12 and SEC.
 These are NOT presented in order of team power.
 They reflect a combination of team power and W-L record.

 College Football Poll.com's unique preseason forecast is based on the Congrove Computer Rankings which "plays" every game and projects what should happen based on a number of factors that include each teams' returning talent and difficulty of schedule.

 Since its inception in 1993, the computer's preseason projections have correctly pegged at least one national title contestant 12 times (1993, 1995, 1996, 1998, 1999, 2000, 2002, 2003, 2004, 2005, 2007 and 2011), and half of the final four in the inaugural college football playoffs in 2014.